electric-sql/electric/examples/gatekeeper-auth/README.md

 ]
 ```

 So far we've shown things working with Electric's lower-level [HTTP API](https://electric-sql.com/docs/api/http).
-You can also setup the [higher level clients](https://electric-sql.com/docs/api/clients/typescript) to use an auth token.
+You can also setup the [higher-level clients](https://electric-sql.com/docs/api/clients/typescript) to use an auth token.
 See the [auth guide](https://electric-sql.com/docs/guides/auth) for more details.

 ### 2. Caddy as proxy